Lukashku/lukashku.github.io/hackthebox/_posts/2019-07-27-lacasadepapel.md

 <center><h3>Summary</h3></center>

 - Use an old FTP exploit to open a backdoor on the box allowing us to get a Psy php shell
-- Grab a CA key file off the box and a CA crt from the Ibpage
+- Grab a CA key file off the box and a CA crt from the webpage
-- Use the CA key file and CA crt file to generate a .p12 file and log into the Ibpage
+- Use the CA key file and CA crt file to generate a .p12 file and log into the webpage
 - Use an LFI vulnerability to grab and SSH private key
 - Use the private key to SSH in
 - Replace the memcached.ini file with our own to spawn a reverse shell